 With a focus on American Samoan waters, we propose the first genomic analyses of Tridacnids and comparison to the currently accepted classification, to determine which species are currently present in US jurisdiction.
 Using genetic sequencing to verify species, we will validate species distributions and abundances across American Sāmoa.
 Comparison of the photosynthetic communities of symbionts that feed giant clams will provide insight on their ability to cope with warming oceans and marine heat waves.
 We will also complete a population genetic analysis to infer connectivity amongst giant clams along the Samoan Archipelago to test the potential of Rose Atoll acting as a breeding refuge from which larvae can disperse to colonize other locations.
 The results will supplement updated fisheries code with current stock assessments and species composition, inform the conservation status of giant clams in American Sāmoa, and ultimately inform conservation and management efforts for giant clams in the region.

-Hawai‘i Institute of Marine Biology, UH Mānoa
+Research Professor, Hawai‘i Institute of Marine Biology, UH Mānoa

 Department of Marine Biology, UH Mānoa